tlannn/lax/README.md

 ## Supported features
 Lax currently supports :
 - arithmetic operations (addition, subtraction...) ;
 - conditional statements, as well as logical expressions ;
+- blocks of statements ;
 - variables declaration and assignment, in addition to the use of variables in expressions ;
+- integers, booleans and strings (character sequences) types ;
+- variable scopes ;
+- inclusion of other source files in the code ;
+- error handling ;
 - printing in the console the result of an expression.

 ## Grammar